 “’Let It All Go’ chronicles a full commitment to isolation.
 It imagines me on a night out, drunk and babbling on about how sad I am,” Bahrich candidly explains.
 “Nobody wants to be around that person.
 At the heart of this song, away from all the craziness, is a desire to accept change and find acceptance within myself, letting go of holding onto any pain or hurt.”
 Through her commanding mix of loud-and-quiet vocals and her melodic guitar riffs, Bahrich pushes through these anxieties and purges her feelings of unease with gritty flair.

 The track is accompanied by a superb claymation video which Bahrich created herself.
-It’s cut-and-paste style and fast-past editing reflect the feelings of angst and apprehension she sings about.
+It’s cut-and-paste style and fast-paced editing reflect the feelings of angst and apprehension she sings about.

 Watch the video for ‘Let It All Go’ below.